fdescollonges/IBM-Cloud-Containers-Workshop/4-KubernetesHelmOnICP/README.md

 ---

-# appendix A - How to connect to a cluster
+# APPENDIX A - How to connect to a cluster

 You need to setup the endpoint to tell the kubectl command where is the ICP Cluster and what are the correct certificates.
 To do so, go to the ICP console and select your profile on the right hand: